Andrettin/Wyrmsun/readme.txt

 - Added "Notitia Dignitatum" (Latin), which increases Knowledge (Warfare) by 1.
 - Added 56 Teuton literary works which increase Knowledge (Magic) by 1.
 - Added 3 goblin literary works which increase Knowledge (Magic) by 1.
+- Added 2 gnomish literary works which increase Knowledge (Magic) by 1.
 - Besides Town Halls and Strongholds, Temples can now also drop literary works.

 * Miscellaneous